Clarifai/docs/docs/api-guide/api-overview/helpful-api-resources/using-postman-with-clarifai-apis.md

 ![Session key](/img/postman/postman_session_key.png)

-Notice that the response includes a `session_token`, which will be automatically assigned to the environment to allow you to make subsequent calls to the Clarifai platform.
+Notice that the response includes an expiring `session_token`, which will be automatically assigned to the environment to allow you to make subsequent calls to the Clarifai platform.

 The response also includes your `user_id`, which will also be automatically assigned to the Postman environment.